wibidei/prueba-onlinebuyer/wp-content/plugins/add-to-any/README.txt

 6. Color chooser for your share menus

 == Changelog ==

+= 1.6.8 =
+* Universal share counter is now available
+* Tweet counters have been removed because <a href="https://www.addtoany.com/blog/twitter-share-count/">Twitter no longer provides counts</a>
+* Official buttons (Facebook Like, etc.) have been moved to the bottom of the available services list
+* Support WP-CLI v0.21.0+ (thanks Compute and Daniel Bachhuber)
+* Support bootstrapped WordPress
+* Support for other script loading methods

+= 1.6.7 =
+* New Additional CSS box for AddToAny CSS customizations
+* Rename Additional Options box to Additional JavaScript box
+* Fix quotes and other special characters in shared titles
+* Simplify sections in settings
+* Update universal button to canonical endpoint
+* Use SSL for local cache updates
+* Support must-use plugin usage via a proxy PHP loader so `add-to-any.php` can remain in the `add-to-any` directory
+* Remove support for old method of moving `add-to-any.php` into `mu-plugins` for auto-loading

+= 1.6.6 =
+* Harden local caching option (thanks pineappleclock)
+* Remove old warning message when template tags seem to be missing (thanks Tenebral, and theme authors everywhere)
+* Adjust gettext calls by switching to single quotes for the text domain argument

+= 1.6.5 =
+* Update Google icon
+* Update Google+ icon
+* Update Tumblr logo
+* Remove NewsTrust

+= 1.6.4 =
+* Fix placement option for custom post types to not inherit the placement option for regular posts (thanks Air)
+* Permit custom AddToAny button in floating share bars (thanks billsmithem)
+* Update widget docblocks so they are not mistaken for PHP 4 constructors

+= 1.6.3 =
+* Fix Google+ follow button URL by removing the hardcoded `+` (thanks foxtucker)
+ * Be sure to add the `+` to your `ID` if you have a Google+ custom URL.
+* Custom follow services can be added to the Follow widget using the `A2A_FOLLOW_services` filter hook (see the FAQ)
+* Harden CSS vertical alignment of custom icon images and Tweet button
+* Change admin heading to `<h1>` for improved accessibility

+= 1.6.2 =
+* Support AJAX loading from `admin-ajax.php`
+* Update CSS to fix alignment issues in some themes with button images and the Facebook Like button
+* Add small follow icons (Instagram, YouTube, Vimeo, Flickr, Foursquare, Behance, and RSS PNGs)
+* Add Known
+* Remove obsoleted detection of page.js versus feed.js

+= 1.6.1 =
+* Titles with special characters are sanitized differently
+ * Using `wp_json_encode` (or `json_encode`) instead of `esc_js` for sanitizing JavaScript strings (thanks Nigel Fish)
+* Fix issue where the new feed button pointed to an example URL instead of the saved URL (thanks debij)
+* Resolve Follow widget notice when widget is empty in debug mode

+= 1.6.0.1 =
+* Resolve notices in debug mode

+= 1.6 =
+* <a href="https://www.addtoany.com/buttons/customize/wordpress/follow_buttons">Follow buttons</a> have arrived for WordPress!
+* Includes Instagram, YouTube, Vimeo, Flickr, Foursquare, Behance, and RSS
+* Go to `Appearance` > `Customize` or `Appearance` > `Widgets` to setup your follow buttons

 = 1.5.9 =
 * Accept custom icons of all file types such as png, svg, gif, jpg, webp, etc.